Dynamic flux surrogate-based partitioned methods for interface problems

 \subsubsection{Parametric Dynamic Mode Decomposition}

-In the context of dynamical systems corresponding to parameterized PDEs ($\mu$PDEs), the standard DMD Algorithm \ref{dmd_algorithm} can provide accurate approximation of the flow map only for given fixed set of parameters $\bm{\mu}$.
-Development of the dynamic flux surrogate-based partitioned method for coupled $\mu$PDEs requires extension of the DMD approach to the parametric context.
-There are several approaches that can be used to accomplish this, however they all involve sampling of the parameter space $\mathcal{M}\subset \mathbb{R}^M$ to define a representative set of parameter values $\mathcal{M}_m:=\{\bm{\mu}_i\}_{i=1}^m$.
-One then simulates the dynamical system of interest for all parameters in this set to generate a collection of parameterized snapshot matrices $\mathbf{Y}(\bm{\mu}_i)$ and $\mathbf{Y}'(\bm{\mu}_i)$; for all $\bm{\mu}_i\in\mathcal{M}_m$.
+For dynamical systems corresponding to parameterized PDEs ($\mu$PDEs), the standard DMD Algorithm \ref{dmd_algorithm} can provide accurate approximation of the flow map only for a fixed parameter $\bm{\mu}$.
+Development of the dynamic flux surrogate-based partitioned method for coupled $\mu$PDEs requires extension of DMD to the parametric context.
+Typically this involves sampling of the parameter space $\mathcal{M}\subset \mathbb{R}^M$ to define a representative set of parameter values $\mathcal{M}_m:=\{\bm{\mu}_i\}_{i=1}^m$.
+One then simulates the dynamical system of interest for all $\bm{\mu}_i\in\mathcal{M}_m$ to generate parameterized snapshot matrices $\mathbf{Y}(\bm{\mu}_i)$ and $\mathbf{Y}'(\bm{\mu}_i)$.

 The stacked DMD technique \cite{Taraneh_15_PF} assumes that the states for all parameter values were sampled at the same time instances.
 This allows one to ``stack'' the snapshots $\mathbf{Y}(\bm{\mu}_i)$ and $\mathbf{Y}'(\bm{\mu}_i)$ into composite snapshot matrices $[\mathbf{Y}(\bm{\mu}_i)]_{i=1}^m$ and $[\mathbf{Y}'(\bm{\mu}_i)]_{i=1}^m$ containing the known state data for all $\bm{\mu}_i\in\mathcal{M}_m$.
 Then, one applies the standard DMD algorithm (Algorithm \ref{dmd_algorithm}) to the composite snapshot matrices.
 The estimated state for a new parameter value $\bm{\mu}\notin \mathcal{M}_m$ is then computed by interpolating between the output state values.
-One possible drawback of the stacked DMD technique is that all possible parameter values, including those far from the current parameter value of interest, contribute to the singular value decomposition of the composite snapshot matrix $[\mathbf{Y}(\bm{\mu}_i)]_{i=1}^m$.
+One drawback of the stacked DMD technique is that all possible parameter values, including those far from the current parameter value of interest, contribute to the singular value decomposition of the composite snapshot matrix $[\mathbf{Y}(\bm{\mu}_i)]_{i=1}^m$.

-Reduced Koopman operator inference (rKOI) was introduced in \cite{Huhn_23_JCP} as a parametric approach to DMD that localizes the interpolation process.
+Reduced Koopman operator inference (rKOI) \cite{Huhn_23_JCP} is an alternative parametric approach to DMD that localizes the interpolation process.
 Given a new parameter value $\bm{\mu}\notin \mathcal{M}_m$ this approach starts by choosing a ball $B(\bm{\mu}, r)\subset \mathcal{M}$ of radius $r$, centered at $\bm{\mu}$.
-Then, rKOI uses Algorithm \ref{dmd_algorithm} to compute the DMD operators $A_{k_j}(\bm{\mu}_j)$ for all
+Then, rKOI uses Algorithm \ref{dmd_algorithm} to compute the DMD operators $\mathbf{A}_{k_j}(\bm{\mu}_j)$ for all